- Johnson Controls

 We're always working to reduce our carbon footprint and source more renewable electricity.

-In 2024, 56% of the electricity we purchased globally was met or matched by renewable sources of energy.
-Plus, we're continuing to invest worldwide to bring renewable energy directly to our facilities.
+In 2025, 91% of the electricity we purchased globally was met or matched by renewable sources of energy.
+Plus, we're continuing to invest worldwide to bring renewable energy directly to our facilities, including new partnerships with Mexico’s Federal Electricity Commission, on-site generation and increased renewable sourcing in Europe.

 100% of our US electricity use is met or matched by renewable electricity.
 Alongside on-site renewables, we also purchase certified Green-e Energy renewable energy certificates (RECs) to match 100% of the greenhouse gas emissions tied to our remaining US electricity use across offices, manufacturing sites, R&D and branch locations.